RSalehin24/py4e/Course 02: Python Data Structures/topics/dictionary.md

 ```

 ### Converting to list()
-> Will return a list consisting of the keys of the dictionary
+> returns a list of the keys of the dictionary
 ```python
 list_dict_keys = list(dictionary)
 ```